syncfusion-content/maui-toolkit-docs/maui-toolkit/Funnel-Charts/Legend.md

 # Legend in .NET MAUI Chart (SfFunnelChart)

-The [Legend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_Legend) provides a list of data points, helping to identify the corresponding data points in the chart.
+The [Legend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartBase.html#Syncfusion_Maui_Toolkit_Charts_ChartBase_Legend) provides a list of data points, helping to identify the corresponding data points in the chart.
 Here's a detailed guide on how to define and customize the legend in the funnel chart.

 ## Defining the legend

-To define the legend in the chart, initialize the [ChartLegend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartLegend.html) class and assign it to the [Legend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_Legend) property.
+To define the legend in the chart, initialize the [ChartLegend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartLegend.html) class and assign it to the [Legend](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.Charts.ChartBase.html#Syncfusion_Maui_Toolkit_Charts_ChartBase_Legend) property.

 {% tabs %}

 {% highlight xaml %}

-<chart:SfFunnelChart ItemsSource="{Binding Data}"
+<chart:SfFunnelChart ItemsSource = "{Binding Data}"
-                     XBindingPath="XValue"
+                     XBindingPath = "XValue"
-                     YBindingPath="YValue">
+                     YBindingPath = "YValue">
     <chart:SfFunnelChart.Legend>
         <chart:ChartLegend/>
     </chart:SfFunnelChart.Legend>